Lexington High School XC/Track & Field Guiding Principles

 - Missing 2 meets in which you are entered with no excuse and without personally notifying your event coach ahead of time will result in you being asked to leave the team.

-- Athletes who will be missing extended practice time for excused reasons need to speak directly with their event coach and come up with a plan for their time away.
+- Athletes who miss extended practice time for excused reasons need to speak directly with their event coach and come up with a plan for their time away.

 - Athletes who are unable to practice for 3 or more days in the week leading up to a meet will not be eligible to compete in that meet.